LearnWeb3DAO/Delegate-Call/README.md

 }
 ```

-Now create a contract named `Attack.sol` within the `contracts` directory and write thee following lines of code.
+Now create a contract named `Attack.sol` within the `contracts` directory and write the following lines of code.
 We will understand how it works step by step.

 ```solidity
 //SPDX-License-Identifier: MIT